oppia/oppia-web-developer-docs/Overview-of-the-Oppia-codebase.md

 ### Frontend

-The developer version of the frontend code is contained in `core/templates/dev/head`.
-(When Oppia is deployed, a `core/templates/prod/head` directory is also produced that contains minified versions of the code, but this is not generally of concern during development.)
+The developer version of the frontend code is contained in `core/templates`.
 The frontend code contains the following sub-directories:

   * `components`: This provides certain reusable components, structured as Angular directives, which are used in one or more pages.
   * `css`: Site-wide CSS.
 There may be other CSS blocks within individual HTML files.